 Our total time in Japan would span roughly four days in real time, but with a 3:30 P.M. arrival on Day 1, an all-day excursion to Kobe planned for Day 3, and a return flight necessitating a return to Narita by about 4 P.M. on Day 4, our useable time in Tokyo would essentially be a day and a half.
 That’s the entirety of Day 2, and slightly more than a half day on Day 4.
-I was worried about post-arrival jet lag, which would have thrown a serious wrench into things.
-Fortunately, though, both of us managed to dodge it entirely on this trip, thus allowing us to maximize our time mostly as planned.
+I worried that jet lag might cause problems on Day 2.
+Luckily, both my wife and I dodged the bullet this time.

 Dates of visit: Friday, November 27 and Sunday, November 29